Greatest NBA Draft Classes of All Time

 Other notable selections: Latrell Sprewell, Robert Horry, Jimmy Jackson, Doug Christie, Christian Laettner, Tom Gugliotta, P.J.
 Brown

-Rookie of the Year: Shaquille O'Neal
+Rookie of the Year: O'Neal

-Bottom line: Some drafts end up on the list due to the sheer magnitude of just one player.
+Some drafts end up on the list due to the sheer magnitude of just one player.
 In this case, that would be LSU center Shaquille O'Neal, who can be credited with making sure NBA basketball would be in Orlando for years to come.

 While the Magic couldn't hold onto O'Neal once free agency came calling, he did win four NBA championships once he left.
 After him, the only other Hall of Famer was Alonzo Mourning, another center, but there was a lot of talent that played a long time in the league after all of them.